ClickHouse/clickhouse-docs/docs/en/cloud/security/gcp-private-service-connect.md

 export INSTANCE_ID=$(curl --silent --user ${KEY_ID:?}:${KEY_SECRET:?} "https://api.clickhouse.cloud/v1/organizations/${ORG_ID:?}/services" | jq ".result[] | select (.region==\"${REGION:?}\" and .provider==\"${PROVIDER:?}\") | .id " -r | head -1)
 ```
 :::note
-You can retrieve your Organization ID from ClickHouse console(Organization -> Organization Details).
+ - You can retrieve your Organization ID from ClickHouse console(Organization -> Organization Details).
-You can [create a new key](https://clickhouse.com/docs/en/cloud/manage/openapi) or use an existing one.
+ - You can [create a new key](https://clickhouse.com/docs/en/cloud/manage/openapi) or use an existing one.
 :::

 ## Obtain GCP service attachment and DNS name for Private Service Connect

 ### Option 1: ClickHouse Cloud console

 In the ClickHouse Cloud console, open the service that you would like to connect via Private Service Connect, then open the **Settings** menu.
 Click on the **Set up private endpoint** button.
-Make a note of **Service name**(endpointServiceId) and **DNS name**(privateDnsHostname).
+Make a note of **Service name**(you can find it further by internal reference: endpointServiceId ) and **DNS name**(you can find it further by internal reference: privateDnsHostname).
 You'll use them in the next steps.

 ![Private Endpoints](./images/gcp-privatelink-pe-create.png)